How to Choose Good Mods

-Even though this triangle has some fairly useful Protection and has a Crit Damage primary, this triangle does not have a Speed secondary.
+Even though this triangle has a Crit Damage primary, with decent Offense and some fairly useful Protection, this triangle does not have a Speed secondary.
 Since triangle mods are rare and it does have the Crit Damage primary, it’s not entirely useless, but it’s value is severely decreased since it does not have Speed.

 3) The below Crit Damage set arrow mod has the following stats:

 - +32 Offense